csefacan/RFID-Attendance-System/README.md

 4. Select your Arduino's COM Port from the dashboard and click "Connect".

 ## ⚠️WARNING!
 THIS DOCUMENTATION WAS WRITTEN BY AI.
-IT MY CONTAIN MISLEADING INFORMATION!
+IT MAY CONTAIN MISLEADING INFORMATION!